gregr/ina/nscheme/lib/nscheme/README.md

       * should first lower set!-able variables to mvectors
     * branching w/ logic variables tracking condition properties
     * rollback with generalization

+* drop most of lib?
+  * ideally, most nScheme would not be written as text at all

+* move most of this README.md into a more appropriate location

 ### Racket platform and integration